astronomer/astronomer/README.md

 # Contents

-- The official Dockerfiles that install tagged releases of the services composing the Astronomer Platform.
+- The official Dockerfiles that build and install tagged releases of the services composing the Astronomer Platform.
 - Example docker-compose files for running various pieces and configurations of the platform.
 - Scripts to build, maintain and release new tagged versions of the platform.
 - Documentation on running the platform locally for testing and hacking.